softsideoftech/content/README.md

-# The website and email content of Soft Side of Tech
+# Website and email content for Soft Side of Tech

 The history of this includes all the pages and stories on the site and emails sent referring people to the site.
 This includes content that was never published or sent out.